Food » Europe »

 Albania doesn't have any true staple foods, although

 there is a meat and a vegetable in nearly every dish.
 Along the coasts fish is often

 Kukurec: sheep organs in stomach casing

-In addition to the most common drinks, Albania has a
+In addition to the most common drinks, such as coffee and juice,

-strong preference for mineral water, which is generally carbonated.
-They also enjoy
+Albania has a strong preference for mineral water, which is generally carbonated.

-other carbonated soft drinks along with tea and a local buttermilk called dhalle.
+They also enjoy carbonated soft drinks along with tea and a local buttermilk called

-While most Albanians are Muslim, not all strictly adhere
+While most Albanians are Muslim, few Albanians abstain

 beverages are exceedingly popular, for those who do drink, beer, raki (a

-brandy generally distilled from plums or grapes), cognac, and even some locally
+brandy usually distilled from plums or grapes), cognac, and even some locally produced

 There is no consensus on the cleanliness of the tap water in